Link11 WAAP

 When adding new certificates, publishing your changes is necessary to make the new certificates available for use in the system.

-Both types of certificates are administered using the same procedures, described below.
+All three types of certificates are administered using the same procedures, described below.

 Generating a Certificate